fl1ger/deleg/draft-dnsop-deleg.md

 ## Response Size Considerations

 For latency-conscious zones, the overall packet size of the delegation records from a parent zone to child zone should be taken into account when configuring the NS, DELEG and SVCB records.
 Resolvers that wish to receive DELEG and SVCB records in response SHOULD advertise and support a buffer size that is as large as possible, to allow the authoritative server to respond without truncating whenever possible.

+#  Examples

+To introduce DELEG record, this example shows the authority section of a DNS response that delegates a subdomain to another nameserver.

+    example.com.
+86400  IN DELEG  1 ns1.example.com. (
+                    ipv4hint=192.0.2.1 ipv6hint=2001:DB8::1 )
+    example.com.
+86400  IN NS     ns1.example.com.
+    ns1.example.com.
+86400   IN  A  192.0.2.1
+    ns1.example.com     86400   IN  AAAA    2001:DB8::1

+In this example, the authoritative nameserver is delegating using the same parameters as regular DNS, but the delegation as well as the glue can be signed.

+Like in SVCB, DELEG also offer the ability to use the Alias form of delegation.
+The example below shows an example where example.com is being delegated with a DELEG AliasMode record which can then be further resolved using standard SVCB to locate the actual parameters.

+    example.com.
+86400  IN DELEG 0   config2.example.net.
+    example.com.
+86400  IN NS     ns2.example.net.

+The example.net authoritative server may return the following SVCB records in response to a query as directed by the above records.

+    config2.example.net 3600    IN SVCB . (
+                    ipv4hint=192.0.2.54,192.0.2.56
+                    ipv6hint=2001:db8:2423::3,2001:db8:2423::4 )

+The above records indicate to the client that the actual configuration for the example.com zone can be found at config2.example.net

+Later sections of this document will go into more detail on the resolution process using these records.

 # Implementation